 We talked about it with Glenn Zimmerman, Chief Communication Officer at Hu-manity.co, a startup using blockchain to enable consumers claiming the ownership of their medical data

-Hu-manity.co uses a different approach, instead of storing medical health records, it is collecting consents on how the user wants his / her data to be used.
-We talked about it with Glenn Zimmerman, the Communications Manager of the startup.
+Hu-manity.co uses a different approach, instead of storing medical health records, it is collecting consent on how the user wants his / her data to be used.
+We talked about it with Glenn Zimmerman, the Chief Communications Officer of the startup.

-What is Hu-manity.co and how is using blockchain to tackle the ownership of data?
+What and how is Hu-manity.co using blockchain to tackle the ownership of data?